 A musty, dank odor can be an indicator of water damage.
 Do your best to locate where the odor is originating from; this will help to locate the source of the water damage.

-Not only is water damage extremely inconvenient, it also creates the opportunity for mold growth.
+Water damage can be incredibly consequential.
+It can lead to extensive property damage, compromised structural integrity and potential mold problems.
 Mold can make your home a potentially unsafe environment for you and your family to live in.
 It’s a lot easier to prevent damage than it is to remediate it.
 Ensure that you are doing all you can to avoid water damage.
 It will save you the trouble in the long run.